-- 134. In Clapham, Picturehouse operates the Clapham Picturehouse.
-In the area surrounding this cinema there are a number of cinemas, including the following: - (a) Cineworld operates multiplexes in Chelsea, Fulham Road and Wandsworth. - (b) Curzon operates a cinema in Chelsea. - (c) Odeon operates multiplexes in Streatham. - (d) Vue operates a multiplex in Fulham Broadway. - (e) Picturehouse also operates a cinema in Brixton-the Ritzy.
+- 139. In Clapham, Picturehouse operates the Clapham Picturehouse.
+In the area surrounding this cinema there are a number of cinemas, including the following: - (a) Cineworld operates multiplexes in Chelsea, Fulham Road and Wandsworth. - (b) Curzon operates a cinema in Chelsea. - (c) Odeon operates a multiplex in Streatham. - (d) Picturehouse also operates a cinema in Brixton-the Ritzy.

-TABLE 1 Clapham: competitive landscape
+TABLE 29 Clapham: competitive landscape\